5 Things I DON’T Miss About Travel

 Getting visas is one thing I don’t miss about travel, but this will never change.

 There’s an irony here.
-I’ve still got to obtain some visas to complete my goal.
+I still have to obtain some visas to complete my goal.
 Funnily enough, I already had them all.

 After much time, money and energy obtaining them in early 2020, they’ve expired.
 Due to the pandemic and returning home to Australia, I could no longer travel to those countries.